 The Program also provides a significant financial development and collaboration package over a minimum of four years.

-Read the Guidelines to learn more about the benefits of the Program or see below to apply for current opportunities.
+Read the Guidelines to learn more about the benefits of the Program.

 Our Scientia Fellows

 UNSW is dedicated to addressing global issues that keep us all awake at night, harnessing disruptive approaches and drawing together diverse disciplines, teams, and institutions to undertake research that will change our world for the better.
 Scientia Fellows are at the forefront of research that tackles these issues.

 Dr Angelica Merlot, 2019 NSW Young Woman of the Year, Centre for Childhood Cancer Research and Scientia Fellow

 “The power of research is that every day you can discover something new, solve problems and push barriers using your curiosity to address some of the major health issues in the community.”